ConnorDonegan/geostan/README.md

 ### Credit

-This package incorporates the work of numerous scholars, especially the Stan Development team, Gabry et al.’s **rstantools** package, Morris et al.’s implementation of intrinsic autoregressive models in Stan, and Piironen and Vehtari’s regularized horseshoe prior.
-The Bayesian spatial filtering models implemented here and **geostan** were first introduced in Donegan, Chun, and Hughes (2020) and build on the work of Griffith, Chun, and Li (2019).
+This package incorporates the work of numerous scholars, especially the Stan Development team, Gabry et al.’s **rstantools** package, Joseph’s implementation of CAR models in Stan, Morris et al.’s implementation of intrinsic autoregressive models in Stan, and Piironen and Vehtari’s regularized horseshoe prior.
+The Bayesian spatial filtering models implemented here and **geostan** were first introduced in Donegan, Chun, and Hughes (2020).

 Besag, J., York, J., & Mollié, A. (1991).
 Bayesian image restoration, with two applications in spatial statistics. *Annals of the institute of